bytecodealliance/wasm-micro-runtime/samples/simple/README.md

 #add_definitions (-DCONNECTION_UART)`
 ```

-To run the UART based test, uou have to set up a UART hardware connection between host_tool and the simple application.
+To run the UART based test, you have to set up a UART hardware connection between host_tool and the simple application.
 See the help of host_tool for how to specify UART device parameters.

 Build the sample